UTM - A Common Framework with Core Boundaries for Global Harmonization - Edition 3

 List of Potential Services

 The UTM system could be considered as a collection of services, among other features, intended to ensure safe and efficient operations of UA within the UTM-authorized volume of airspace and which is in compliance with regulatory requirements.
 UAS operations may occur in uncontrolled and controlled airspace, with each type of airspace potentially requiring specific services.
-When UAS operations occur in controlled airspace, UAS operators would be required to follow the procedures and requirements for the airspace, unless an exemption or alternate procedures have been established relieving those operating in the UTM system from the established airspace rules.
+When UAS operations occur in controlled airspace, UAS operators and/or the remote pilot would be required to follow the procedures and requirements for the airspace, unless an exemption or alternate procedures have been established relieving those operating in the UTM system from the established airspace rules.

 While this document does not specify technologies associated with these services, it intends to provide suggested types of services.